 Yesterday was an exciting day for my oldest son.
 Well, maybe excitement is not the right word.
 He was getting his allergy test done for the third time since he’s born.
 He’s now 8 years old.
 You see, he’s one of the reasons I bake recipes like these Gluten-Free Vegan Blueberry Scones.

-With his food allergies and my sensitivities eating out can be challenging and nerve-racking at times.
+With my son’s food allergies and my sensitivities eating out can be challenging and nerve-racking at times.
 When baking and cooking at home we greatly reduce the risk of him reacting badly to something.

 The allergy test results were not too surprising but I really wanted to be hopeful that maybe, just maybe, his allergies would be better this time around.
-I was even asked to demonstrate how I would help him in a case of an anaphylactic reaction—which he has yet to experience—and I pray he never has to.
+I was even asked to demonstrate how I would help him in the case of an anaphylaxis reaction—which he has yet to experience—and I pray he never has to.

-He still needs to avoid peanuts (he has an EpiPen Junior for this allergy), and stay away from walnuts, pecans and hazelnuts.
+He still needs to avoid peanuts and stay away from walnuts, pecans and hazelnuts—he has an EpiPen for these allergies.
 He’s now allergic to cats and horses!
-What?
 I’m not even sure if he’s ever touched a horse!
 And, can’t consume raw apples, plums, and peaches.
 Argg!
-Although, he has in a past with occasional mild reactions.
-The list goes on… ragweed, birch, grass are also problematic for him and worse at certain times of the year.
-Poor kid.
+Although, he has in the past with occasional mild reactions.
+The list goes on with ragweed, birch, and grass which are also problematic for him—especially at certain times of the year.
+Poor kid!